 Forms of Communication (Ref: Para.
-19-20)
+19)

-- A37.
+- A46.
 Effective communication may involve structured presentations and written reports as well as less structured communications, including discussions.
-The auditor may communicate matters other than those identified in paragraphs 19 and 20 either orally or in writing.
-Written communications may include an engagement letter that is provided to those charged with governance. - A38.
-In addition to the significance of a particular matter, the form of communication (for example, whether to communicate orally or in writing, the extent of detail or summarisation in the communication, and whether to communicate in a structured or unstructured manner) may be affected by such factors as: - Whether the matter has been satisfactorily resolved. - Whether management has previously communicated the matter. - The size, operating structure, control environment, and legal structure of the entity.
+The auditor may communicate matters other than those identified in paragraphs 19-20 either orally or in writing.
+Written communications may include an engagement letter that is provided to those charged with governance. - A47.
+In addition to the significance of a particular matter, the form of communication (e.g., whether to communicate orally or in writing, the extent of detail or summarisation in the communication, and whether to communicate in a structured or unstructured manner) may be affected by such factors as: - Whether a discussion of the matter will be included in the auditor's report.
+For example, when key audit matters are communicated in the auditor's report, the auditor may consider it necessary to communicate in writing about the matters determined to be key audit matters. - Whether the matter has been satisfactorily resolved. - Whether management has previously communicated the matter. - The size, operating structure, control environment, and legal structure of the entity.